 Sales Tax Implications of Wayfair

-Furthermore, just because you have sales tax nexus doesn’t necessarily mean you owe sales tax, as not all types of revenue are subject to a jurisdiction’s sales tax rules (most commonly services are non-taxable).
-Ultimately, it is critical to be aware of your company’s physical presence nexus creating activities such as resident employees or employees crossing a state border to visit a customer, and your company’s economic nexus creating activities such a volume of sales or number of transactions to be able to evaluate where nexus is being created in any given year.
+Furthermore, just because you have a sales tax nexus doesn’t necessarily mean you owe sales tax, as not all types of revenue are subject to a jurisdiction’s sales tax rules (most commonly, services are non-taxable).
+Ultimately, it is critical to be aware of your company’s physical presence nexus-creating activities, such as resident employees or employees crossing a state border to visit a customer.
+Your company’s economic nexus-creating activities, such as volume of sales or number of transactions, are to be able to evaluate where nexus is being created in any given year.

 Business Activity Tax Perspective

 In terms of what it means to have “substantial nexus” in a taxing jurisdiction for state business activity taxes, which includes most commonly income taxes and gross receipt taxes, it tends to follow the lead of sales tax, as there has not been a U.S. Supreme Court case addressing what it means to have “substantial nexus” for state income tax purposes, nor any other business entity level tax.